 Peirce Island Wastewater Treatment Facility has received the following awards:

-- 2022 American Council of Engineering Companies of MA Project Excellence Award for the Silver award
+- 2022 American Council of Engineering Companies of MA Project Excellence Award for the Silver

 - Water Environment Federation (WEF) Project Excellence Award